 Is debt consolidation a good idea?

-*Make sure you know your credit score before considering balance transfer method.
-Having poor credit score may not allow you for a 0% interest rate credit card.
+Make sure you know your credit score before considering balance transfer method.
+Having a poor credit score may not allow you for a 0% interest rate credit card.

 Try not to avoid any monthly payments.
 Remember, borrowing money for paying off debts and again getting defaulted will land you in the same situation.

-*Get to know about the origination fees that comes with personal loans.
+Get to know about the origination fees that come with personal loans.
 You may have to pay a balance transfer fee while opting for a 0% card.
 You’ll also have to pay a professional fee if you opt for a debt consolidation program.
 So, acquire knowledge about all the factors before taking a step forward.

 Finally, your multiple accounts are due, which means you’re spending more than your means.
 Learn about good financial habits to avoid future debts and financial hassles.